rolandbreedveld/nest-api/README.md

 - */5 * * * * /home/pi/nest-api/get_nest.sh >/dev/null 2>&1
 Or if you want la log-file:
 - */5 * * * * /home/pi/nest-api/get_nest.sh >/var/log/nest-api.log 2>&1 \

-Of course you can do it every minute, but I don't know if Google has limitation's how much call's per hour are allowed, 5 minutes is save I think, also Domoticz stores it's data every 5 minutes, so it only effects the user interface.
+Of course you can do it every minute, but I don't know if Google has limitation's how much call's per hour are allowed, 5 minutes is save I think, also Domoticz stores it's data every 5 minutes, so it only effects the user interface. \
+I you are using logging for a longer time you need to avoid the log-file became to big, by activate log-rotating: \
+create a file: /etc/logrotate.d/nest-api :
+- /var/log/nest-api.log {
+- 	weekly
+-	  missingok
+-	  rotate 52
+-	  compress
+-	  notifempty
+-	  create 640
+-	  sharedscripts
+- }
+If nest-api not is running as root change the create row to:
+-   create 640 <user-name> <group-name>

 if you use a different path, you should change it a some places